 While darker than Peppercorn with an LRV of 8, Urbane Bronze has noticeable brown and bronze undertones, making it a warmer color that can pair with taupe and tan shades.
 Urbane Bronze is a warm and slightly chalky dark gray.

-More Potential Colors To Consider From Our Paint Exploration Series:
+More Color Inspiration From Our Paint Exploration Series:

 Ready to grab the cheat sheet to choosing the perfect color every time?
 Grab a FREE copy of my new guide to avoid the paint color picking mistakes people make!
 Click here or enter your email below.
 I’ll send the tips right away!⤵️

 Okay, let’s get to the good stuff.
 I LOVE seeing how paint colors look in other people’s homes, and Peppercorn is no exception.

 Alright, time to dig into the good part: all that eye candy!
 But first, a warning.
 Do NOT fall in love with one of these rooms, run out and buy 4 cans and start painting your space!
 Remember the cardinal rule of painting: sample before you swipe that paintbrush!!!